 - Hauptstrasse 127

 - Länggasse 85 (HAFL, reception)

-Test samples can be handed in at the BFH collection and drop-off points any time from Monday to Friday, and are generally taken to the lab on Tuesday and Thursday mornings (10 am) and Friday (16 pm).
+Test samples can be handed in at the BFH collection and drop-off points at any time during opening hours from Monday to Friday and are generally taken to the lab after 10am on Monday to Thursday and after 4pm on Friday.
 Exact timings depend on the location.

 No. You can get a test kit directly from the collection and drop-off points.
 You must bring your health insurance card with you.